wrightmat/dnd-eberron/characters/Zsehissu 'Mina' sulsall uistihi.md

  #pc

 - Is a hired hitperson for the Yuan-ti of Io'vakas, and operates in complete secret.
+- Goes by the nickname "Mina" (for those who don't know she's a yuan-ti).

 ### Motivation and Goal(s)